-The strength of this plan lies in many hands and an integrated approach, multi-sectoral arrangements and partnerships will be crucial (see Figure 18.3).
-Implementation will require involvement of community members, associations, organizations, various institutions including the federal government, the provincial government, the private sector, non-profit agencies, School Board, and Park Board.
+The strength of this plan lies in many hands and accordingly, an integrated approach, multi-sectoral arrangements and partnerships will be crucial (see diagram below).
+Implementation will require involvement of community members, associations, organizations, various institutions including the federal government, the provincial government, the private sector, nonprofit agencies, School Board, and Park Board.

-At the end of the plan process members of the LAPP committee indicated the desire to establish broader community partnerships or associations to assist with monitoring and implementing the Plan.
+Recognizing that at the end of the plan process the LAPP committee will be dissolved.
+Members of the LAPP committee have indicated the desire to establish broader community partnerships or associations to assist with monitoring and implementing the Local Area Plan.
 The City hopes such associations, if established, could comprise representative members across the DTES (including residents, BIAs, non-profit agencies, interest groups and associations) and could leverage appropriate funding from a variety of sources to sustain their activities.